 - Study the Global Welfare Guidance for Animals in Tourism and try to commit to it.

 - Promote your concern for sustainability in your marketing.
-Encourage your clients to post positive reviews on travel review websites such as TripAdvisor and Zoover.
+Encourage your clients to post positive reviews on travel review websites like TripAdvisor and Zoover.

-- For more information, see our study of The demand from European tour operators for sustainable tourism suppliers in developing countries.
+- For more information, see our study about the demand from European tour operators for sustainable tourism suppliers in developing countries.

 Protection of children